 Most existing AI solutions are like grains of sand on a large beach.
 You can buy a stack of project management tools, but integrating them into existing workflows is another story.

-Taskade seamlessly blends artificial intelligence and powerful project management features including video calls, real-time document editing, and cloud storage.
-It’s not just another project management platform but a trusty sidekick for project managers.
+Taskade seamlessly blends artificial intelligence with powerful project management features including video calls, real-time document editing, and cloud storage.
+It’s not just another project management platform but a trusty sidekick for project managers and project teams.

-Taskade’s AI tools break down into three key components — a writing assistant in the project editor, an AI chatbot, and AI-powered templates that lets you kick-start any project in seconds.
+Taskade’s AI tools break down into four key components — a Writing Assistant integrated with the project editor, an AI Chatbot, a Workflow Generator, and AI-powered templates.

 Setting up workflows from scratch is time-consuming, especially when you tend to work with recurring projects like event planning, product launches, or content creation campaigns.